nanom/PyObfuscator/README.md

                         Enter python filename or directory path.
   -o OUTPUT_DIR, --output_dir OUTPUT_DIR
                         Enter an output directory name, where the obfuscated program will be saved.
 (Default='output').
-  -v CONTENT_VARS, --content_vars CONTENT_VARS
+  -v PROGRAM_VARS, --program_vars PROGRAM_VARS
-                        Enter list of variables in which the program will be partitioned.(Default='this, is_, an, simple, python, app')
+                        Enter a list of variable names into which the program will be divided (eg var1, var2, var3).
+                        If you don't enter anything, the tool will generate random names for you.
 ```

 ## Examples of use